White Buffalo (Cheyenne leader): Tribal Work

 White Buffalo was one of several Carlisle alumni chosen by the Darlington agency to attend additional training in farming soon after his return.
 Sometime during his twenties, he enlisted and served as an Army scout in the detachment headed by Edward W. Casey.
 After receiving his land allotment, he began farming his own land and built his home for his family.
 This is according to the 1910 U. S. Federal Census which had additional questions for Indian families, one of which asked if the family was living in primitive or civilized housing.
 He also rose to chief status (there were many chiefs) as evidenced by his attendance at the Indian Congresses, held in 1898, 1901 and 1904.
 His position as a Carlisle graduate would have given him much opportunity to work for his tribe with the agency leaders as most of the tribe was illiterate and a disadvantage in any such dealings.
-In early March 1929, only three months before he passed away, he was listed as chief and head of a delegation of 108 Oklahoma Indians from 23 tribes who went to Washington, DC, to act as escort for Charles Curtis for his inauguration as Vice President of the United States.
-Curtis was of Indian blood.
+In early March 1929, only three months before he died, he was listed as chief and head of a delegation of 108 Oklahoma Indians from 23 tribes who went to Washington, DC, to act as escort for Charles Curtis, who was an American Indian, for his inauguration as Vice President of the United States.